-The Annual Meeting is our flagship event, gathering grantmarkers for debates, how-to sessions, and discussions on the best ways for private individuals to achieve powerful results through their giving.
-The Annual Meeting covers a broad range of issues and provides exposure to areas beyond where you may usually make grants to help spur new ideas and discussions.
+Over 400 experts and donors gathered in Palm Beach, Florida on October 24-26 for the 2018 Annual Meeting.
+During powerful debates and practical how-to sessions, attendees discussed the best ways for private individuals to achieve powerful results through their giving.
+The Annual Meeting covers a broad range of issues and offers exposure to areas beyond where people may usually make grants to help spur new ideas and discussions.

 Adam Meyerson, President, The Philanthropy Roundtable